roheen781/North-by-Northeast-Journeys-main/content/english/family/Western Arunachal.md

 # overview
 overview:

+  - label : STATES
+    icon : ti-world
+    data : Arunachal Pradesh

-  - label : LEVEL
+  - label : TRAVEL TYPE
-    data : Moderate to Tough
+    data : Off the grid

   - label : DURATION
     data : 7 - 12 days

+  - label : AIRPORT IN
+    icon : ti-location-pin
+    data : Guwahati (Assam)

-  - label : ALTITUDE VARIATION
+  - label : AIRPORT OUT
+    icon : ti-location-pin
-    data : 50 - 1200 mts
+    data : Guwahati (Assam)

   - label : BEST TIME
+    icon : ti-shine
+    data : Sept-Nov / Mar-Apr

+  - label : COST
+    icon : ti-wallet
-    data : October - March
+    data : On Request

 # type
 type : project
 ---

-### Walks in India's far east

-Arunachal Pradesh, ‘the dawn lit Mountains’ is the easternmost state of India.
-This tour is based in Eastern Arunachal Pradesh close to the Myanmar and Chinese frontiers.
-This tour includes a series of walks across the eastern most river valleys that feed the Mighty Brahmaputra River.
-Walking through wildlife sanctuaries, camping next to pristine lakes, visiting villages, experiencing the local cuisine and authentic interactions to be had in this tour.
+### Family adventures in the gateway of Tibet

+On this family adventure we take you to Western Arunachal Pradesh, a region bordering Bhutan and Tibet.
+A mountanious region speckled with gold-and-white gompas (Tibetan Buddhist monasteries), Shangri La  awaits at the end of a  spectacular route up from the Brahmaputra plains.
+The natural beauty and solitude of Gudpi and Chong-Chugmi ranges, Tawang chu River and Tawang valley are very mesmerizing.
+The inhabitants of the districts are all of Monpa tribes except Shyo village which is dominated by people of Tibetian origin.

+There are two major religious festivals of the Monpas viz "LOSAR" and "TORGYA".
+Both festivals are celebrated once annually.
+The LOSAR s celebrated to the commencement of New year.
+Every third year of Torgya, the festival of Dungyur is celebrated.
+Both "Dungyur and Torgya" festivals are celebrated at the premises of the Tawang Monastery with traditional gaiety and enthusiasm.
+There are many beautiful grlacial lakes in and around Tawang with crystal blue waters such as Sela lake, P.T.Tso lake, Sangetser lake, Banggachang lake and many more.
+These remain frozen in winter while in summer they become haven for migratory birds.

 ###### OVERVIEW
 ```
-Level: Easy to Moderate
+> Travel Type: Off the Grid
-Total Days: 7 to 12
+> Total Days: 7 to 12
-Walking Days: 4 to 7
-Avg.
-Walking Time: 4 – 6 hrs
-Terrain: 50% Hilly
+> Experiences: Tea, Nature, Adventure, Culture & Cuisine
+> Terrain: 70% Mountanious
-Altitude variation: 50 to 1200 mts
+> Altitude variation: 50 to 4200 mts

-Best Time: October to March
+> Best Time: Sept-Nov / March-April
-Accommodation: Cottages & Camps
-Airport in: Dibrugarh (Assam)
+> Airport in: Guwahati (Assam)
-Airport out: Dibrugarh (Assam)
+> Airport out: Guwahati (Assam)
 ```